-By following this training, you’ll greatly reduce the risk of hiring the wrong person for the role, however, I can’t predict and I do not guarantee that you will attain any particular result.
-Results will vary for each individual and there are no guarantees as far as specific outcomes or results you can expect from using the information you receive.
+By following this training, you’ll significantly reduce the risk of hiring the wrong person for the role.
+However, I can’t predict, and I do not guarantee that you will attain any particular result.
+Results will vary for each individual, and there are no guarantees as far as specific outcomes or results you can expect from using the information you receive.

-Please note that I am not qualified to provide professional advice on legal issues (contracts, GDPR, IR35 or insurance) tax, or human resources, so although I explain what coverage you need to have in place, you should always seek expert legal and financial advice based on your own requirements and relative to your own location.
+Please note that I am not qualified to provide professional advice on legal issues (contracts, GDPR, IR35 or insurance) tax, or human resources.
+Although I explain what you need to have in place, you should always seek expert legal and financial advice based on your requirements and relative to your location.